sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Using your family member who works at a bank and gets currency exchanged at cost (We're told this is the best possible)

-If you end up with American funds in Canada, Stephen recommends opening a US dollar account and convert it over time so you don't get bit by the exchange rate.
-You can use xe.com even with a USD account in Canada.
+If you end up with American funds in Canada, Stephen recommends opening a U.S. dollar account and convert it over time so you don't get bit by the exchange rate.
+You can use xe.com even with a U.S.D. account in Canada.

-Stephen also keeps some USD funds in a USD TD account in Canada so he can get small bills and sell USD to family without a spread.
+Stephen also keeps some U.S.D. funds in a U.S.D.
+TD account in Canada so he can get small bills and sell U.S.D. to family without a spread.

 Stephen sucks at playing the market so he just transfer money over ~$1k at a time to try and even out my loss/gain.
 Stephen and Chris love xe.com's bid